 Our services are absolutely FREE to you.

 The harassing company pays our fees.

 According to its website, Receivable Management Services “provides debt recovery services to companies from a wide range of industries.”
+These industries include such as medical, insurance, finance, telecommunications, and retail.
 RMS states that it is “committed to resolving your inquiries in a timely manner,” and encourages site visitors to contact them with any questions during business hours, Central Time.

 RMS’ website is unique in several regards.
 It is bilingual in English and French, which is not typical for businesses in the United States, where Spanish is usually the second primary language.
 Furthermore, although the site is superficially well-designed and visually appealing, it contains almost no information about RMS’ client base, collections practices, or compliance policies.
 RMS’ home page has three options for site visitors—an email address, a toll-free phone number, and a link to an online pay portal.
 Site visitors have to clink on the About page to learn that RMS is a debt recovery service, and they do not provide any information beyond that basic description.

 The payment portal link leads to the Payment page, which advises site visitors to refer to the log-in and password on written correspondence they may have received from Receivable Management Services.
 It is only on the Payment page that site visitors can find RMS’ Seattle, WA address; furthermore, this address is in the Pacific time zone although the site indicates via their business hours that they are located in the Central time zone.

 Their Contact page provides a web-based contact form and a phone number, but it does not identify RMS as a debt collector, and there is no mandated legal disclaimer.
 Instead, they have posted a statement that says, “If you have been contacted by us and have a question or concern with your account or for any other reasons, including suggestions on how The Receivable Management Services Corporation (RMS) may better serve you or to submit any other comments, please complete the information and form below.”